AI Overviews: What They Are and How They Affect Search Visibility

 • They are part of Google Search, not a separate chatbot.

-• They cannot be fully turned off, but users can switch to the Web filter for link-only results.
+• They can’t be fully turned off, but users can switch to the Web filter for link-only results.

 • Google says they may contain mistakes, so the supporting links still matter.